 medicines to relieve nausea or vomiting, indigestion, reflux or other stomach problems

 some medicines to treat malaria

 Your doctor will need to consider whether any of the above medicines will affect your

 Using it for the first time

-Treatment with Invega Trinza will not be started by your doctor until it is known
+Treatment with Invega Trinza will not be started by your doctor until they know you

-that you have been taking Invega Sustenna for at least 4 months.
+have tolerated Invega Sustenna for at least 4 months.